-- Currently was called out by Chipp Zanuff that his efforts to be the next president of USA is futile and not very good, and his nanomachines are no match for his ninja skills.
+- Was called out by Chipp Zanuff, who stated that his efforts to be the next president of USA are futile and not very good and his nanomachines are no match for Chipp's ninja skills.
 Armstrong just awaits the time they actually cross in a fight to see who's right.

 - Has been compared to Ragyo Kiryuin on a couple of occasions, most notably since both her first fight with Satsuki and his manhandling of Raiden are rather similar in appearance, down to breaking the sword in two in both and the ultimate end of the fight — ripping the heart.
 Armstrong was actually offended by this, as his motives were to give the people their own reason to fight, while Ragyo is basically "feeding man to space jackets" as he put it.
 Furthermore, while he may be willing to use Child Soldiers, Ragyo's sexual abuse of her own daughter was plain sickening in his eyes.
 He is already planning on knocking her down a peg.